 Banu Choshekh L'kadesh: We come to sanctify the dark!

 Download alternative Ba'nu Choshekh here, four to a page!

-Not too many years ago, I first heard the song Ba'nu Choshekh at the Chanukah concert of my son's Jewish day school.
+Some years ago, I heard the song Ba'nu Choshekh for the first time at the Chanukah concert of my son's Jewish day school.
 This was a school with a fair number of Jews of color.
 I was pretty schocked.

-The lyrics of Ba'nu Choshekh promulgate an idea of light vs. dark that has had horrifying racist repercussions throughout history.
+The lyrics of Ba'nu Choshekh promulgate an idea of light vs. dark that has had horrifying repercussions throughout history.
 Here's a translation of the whole short song:

-We have come to banish darkness, in our hands light and fire.
-Each one of us is a little light, but all of us (together) are a mighty light.
+We come to banish darkness, in our hands light and fire.
+Each one of us a little light, but all together we are a mighty light.
 Get away darkness, begone black, flee before the light!

 I know that no one who loves the song today or in the past – certainly not the Yemenite composer, Sara Levi-Tanai – sings it with racist intentions.
 But structural racism is mostly not based on intentions.
 There's more to criticize in the song, as I discovered when I got a telescope and started doing amateur astronomy.
 So many people in the developed world can hardly see the stars, certainly not to the awe-inspiring depth that is revealed when one can see the Milky Way.
 The next year, I got involved in a campaign to stop the installation of LED street lights in Northampton that have sadly dimmed our view of the stars.
 That gave me three reasons to reject the imagery of Ba'nu Choshekh.